makrmark/anonamaze-static/_features/data-loss-prevention.markdown

 icon: bi bi-building-lock
 title: Data Loss Prevention
 description: Our smart tools reduce the risk of unintentional sharing of sensitive information.
+cta: to safeguard your organization's sensitive data.
 order: 5
 ---

 # Data Loss Prevention (DLP)
+**Empowering Organizations with Secure Data Management and Protection**

 ---